-If the Inquiry Committee recommends to the Board that a full investigation be launched to resolve the matter, the Board then decides whether or not to authorize an investigation to determine the extent of the issues raised in the allegation/complaint.
-If the Board's decision is affirmative, the Board then creates a Fact-Finding (F-F) Committee.
-Each prospective member shall certify to the President of the WMA, or substitute, that he/she is aware of no conflict of interest in accepting the appointment and can remain impartial throughout this phase of the investigation.
+If the inquiry committee recommends to the Board that a full investigation be launched to resolve the matter the Board then creates a Fact-Finding (F-F) Committee with up to 7 members.
+Each prospective member shall certify to the president of the WMA, or substitute, that he/she is aware of no conflict of interest in accepting the appointment and can remain impartial throughout this phase of the investigation.
 The complainant and subject shall have the opportunity to object to any member of the F-F Committee.
 The Board may either accept, or reject, the objection.
-The F-F Committee membership is then finalized.
+The F-F Committeemembership will then be finalized.